DrEmpiricism/Optimize-Offline/README.md

 It is the responsibility of the end-user to be aware of what each parameter and switch does.

 # What does the -SetRegistry and -Harden switches do specifically?
 The -SetRegistry switch applies an array of registry entries and values designed to further enhance both the security of the default image as well as its usability and aesthetics.
-For example, it completely disables Cortana without completely disabling the default search feature, disables a significant amount of telemetry and background feedback submission, removes bloatware link creation and disables a plethora of annoying default features.
+For example, it completely disables Cortana without removing the default search feature, disables a significant amount of telemetry and background feedback submission, removes bloatware link creation and disables a plethora of annoying default features.

 The -Harden switch introduces a few additional registry entries and values that disable Provisioned Application and System Application access to various device sensors that are not specifically granted.